 - Set your sights on the 2,000 tiny islands and dozens of caves that speckle the bay.

-- Swim, snorkel, and kayak your way through the breathtaking turquoise water.
+- Swim your way through the breathtaking turquoise water.

 - Grab your phone for the best photo ops of the trip (and maybe your life).

 After breakfast on board and some last-minute pics of Ha Long Bay, you’ll head to Hanoi for a flight south.
 Your next stop is Hoi An, the bahn mi capital of Vietnam.
 But this place is so much more than sandwiches.

 - Day 8: Tour Hoi An + optional Vietnamese cooking class

 Fun fact, the Old Town in Hoi An is a UNESCO World Heritage Site, which means that a special agency attached to the United Nations has labeled it as having “outstanding universal value.”
 TL;DR: it’s legit.